shotgun-warehouse/react-native-bridgefy-sdk/README.md

 **crc:** Long CRC32 of user identifier.
 **retries:** Integer connection attempts before success.

+## Bridgefy SDK Events
+These are the event codes that can be presented in the listener `onEventOccurred`:

 ### iOS Events
-These are the event codes that can be presented in the listener `onEventOccurred`, this listener will be invoked exclusively on iOS devices:
 **BFEventStartWaiting(value 0)**:Waiting for online validation to start the transmitter.
 **BFEventStartFinished(value 1)**:The transmitter was started.
 **BFEventInternetNeeded(value 2)**:The transmitter needs internet to validate license.